eove/orca/docs/testing/README.md

 switch-to-readonly
 ```

-### Simulating Yubikeys
+### Simulating Hardware Tokens

 > [!Warning]
 > This is only available if you are using the `dev` environment-target

-While a yubikey should be inserted in real life, in the VM, you can simulate.
+While a hardware token should be inserted in real life, in the VM, you can simulate.
-When asked to plug a yubikey, in a terminal **on the host machine**, at the root of O.R.CA, run:
+When asked to plug a hardware token, in a terminal **on the host machine**, at the root of O.R.CA, run:

 ```bash
 plug-simulated-yubikey <n>